line/centraldogma/site/src/sphinx/client-java.rst

         "nullInSomeObject": 100,
         "booleanInSomeObject": true
       },
-      "otherValue": "bar"
+      "someValue": "bar"
     }

 .. note::

     Corresponding types of values should be same or one of the types must be ``null`` to replace.
-    If they don't meet such conditions, you will get an :api:`QueryExecutionException`.
+    If their types do not match or neither value is ``null``, you will get a :api:`QueryExecutionException`.

-You can mark some files which are involved in merge as optional.
+You can mark some files involved in the merge process as optional.

 .. code-block:: java

     CentralDogma dogma = ...;
     List<MergeSource> mergeSources = Arrays.asList(MergeSource.ofRequired("/a.json"),
-                                                   MergeSource.ofOptional("/b.json"),
+                                                   MergeSource.ofOptional("/b.json"), // <-- It's optional!
                                                    MergeSource.ofRequired("/c.json"));
     CompletableFuture<MergedEntry<JsonNode>> future =
             dogma.mergeFiles("myProj", "myRepo", Revision.HEAD, MergeQuery.ofJson(mergeSources));

-Note that we used ``MergeSource.ofOptional("/b.json")``, which tells to include the ``/b.json`` file only if it exists in the server.
+Note that we used ``MergeSource.ofOptional("/b.json")``, which tells to include the ``/b.json`` file only if it exists in the repository.
 If it does not exist, ``/a.json`` and ``/c.json`` will be merged sequentially.
-The files specified as required should exist in the server.
-If they don't, you will get an :api:`EntryNotFoundException`.
+The files specified as required must exist in the repository.
+You will get an :api:`EntryNotFoundException` otherwise.
 You will get the :api:`EntryNotFoundException` as well when you specify all of the files as optional and none of them exists.